echemdb/svgdigitizer/README.md

 ## Command Line Interface

 The CLI allows creating SVG files from PDFs and allows digitizing the processed SVG files.
 Certain plot types have specific commands to recover different kinds of metadata.
+Refer to the [CLI documentation](https://echemdb.github.io/svgdigitizer/cli) for more information.

 ```sh
 $ svgdigitizer  # byexample: +term as-is +geometry 80x240